The Future of International Organizations

 (50:48):

 We’ll see what happens on that front.
-In the meantime, there’s one other fact about the AIIB that I want to mention, which is this: While most international organizations are silent about the extent of their international obligations that come from sources other than their charters or treaties to which their party, the Asian Infrastructure Investment Bank has language on its website about the rule of law that, among other things, acknowledges the applicability of customary international law to its own work.
+In the meantime, there’s one other fact about the AIIB that I want to mention, which is this: While most international organizations are silent about the extent of their international obligations that come from sources other than their charters or treaties to which they’re party, the Asian Infrastructure Investment Bank has language on its website about the rule of law that, among other things, acknowledges the applicability of customary international law to its own work.
 So it’s perhaps an unlikely entity to be out in front of this issue, but you can see how in the jockeying among organizations, the jockeying among governments to characterize what these organizations are up to, we’re getting still very incrementally, but maybe it’s a preview of what’s to come.
 But we’re getting some movement in terms of the expectations for the kinds of standards that are going to govern these organizations’ work.

 Katerina Linos (52:14):